 To give you a view into the upcoming upper school academic experience and to ensure a smooth transition, we've compiled information about upper school courses, placement and an FAQ section based on questions fielded over the years.
-While further reading is not required now, more complete academic information is available.
+While further reading is not required now, more complete academic information is available in the upper school Course of Study.